cancerit/VAGrENT/README.md

 #### Cutting the release
 1. Update `lib/Sanger/CGP/Vagrent.pm` to the correct version.
 2. Update `CHANGES.md` to show major items.
-3. Run `./prerelease.sh`
+3. Run `./setup.sh /path/to/local/inst` to create a local installation
+4. Load perl-testlibs module
+5. Run `./prerelease.sh /path/to/local/inst`
-4. Check all tests and coverage reports are acceptable.
+6. Check all tests and coverage reports are acceptable.
-5. Commit the updated docs tree and updated module/version.
+7. Commit the updated docs tree and updated module/version.
-6. Push commits.
+8. Push commits.
-7. Use the GitHub tools to draft a release.
+9. Use the GitHub tools to draft a release.

 LICENCE
 =======